lucarv/portia-test/README.md

 ![](img.png)

 The alarm server subscribes to the default endpoint in IoT Hub and will receive all telemetry.
 The device simulator will send telemetry in 5 seconds interval, reporting an increase in temperature.
-When the temperature reaches a threshold, the alarm server will send a web socket message to the alram client.
+When the temperature reaches a threshold, the alarm server will send a web socket message to the alarm client.
 This message contains a timestamp that was created when the message was generated on the device simulator.
 WHen the alarm client receives the alarm, it will display the elapse dme from message generated to message received, in miliseconds.